 House Bill 1842 passed during the 84th Legislative Session, permits Texas public school districts to become a District of Innovation, and to obtain exemptions from certain provisions of the Texas Education Code.
 On October 16, 2017, the Marble Falls Independent School District's Board of Trustees (Board) approved action to initiate the process of designation as a District of Innovation in order to increase local control over school district operations.
 The process supported innovation and local initiatives to improve educational outcomes for the benefits of students and the community.
+On March 21, 2022 the Marble Falls Independent School District's Board of Trustees approved additional amendments to the original plan.

-On October 16, 2017, the Board of Trustees appointed a Local Innovation Committee (Committee) comprised of diverse leaders representing a cross-section of the District's various stakeholders, including teachers, principals, parents, community members and administrators.
-The Committee met on the following dates, to discuss and draft the Local Innovation Plan (Plan):
+In the Spring of 2022, the Marble Falls ISD District Educational Improvement Committee and the District of Innovation Committee began meeting to review the current plan for renewal.
+The committees are both comprised of diverse leaders representing a cross- section of the District's various stakeholders, including teachers, principals, parents, community members and administrators.

+The Committees met on thefollowing dates, to discuss and draft renewal of the Local Innovation Plan (Plan):